Checklist for deep-cleaning your RV before storing it

 Deep cleaning doesn’t happen overnight!

 First, a caveat: If we plan to do a complete, deep clean of our RV, it’s done over the span of several days.
-I try to keep current with cleaning the interior (vacuum, dust, disinfect sinks/shower surfaces) regularly as we live in the RV.
+I try to keep current with cleaning the interior (vacuum, dust, disinfect sinks/shower surfaces) regularly, while we live in the RV.
 Hubby does the same for the exterior, keeping up to date on RV maintenance throughout the camping season.
 This means some of the “To Do” items will only require a quick check and very little elbow grease.

-The list (it’s a doozy!)
+The list (It’s a doozy!)

 RV exterior

 • Climb up to check the roof.
-Look for cracks and/or deteriorating caulking, especially around the air conditioner, antenna, and vents.
+Look for cracks and/or deteriorating caulking, especially around the air conditioner, antenna and vents.
 Repair any spots that need it.
 Be sure the newly applied caulk is dry and then thoroughly wash and condition the roof.
-(Go inside and check for leaks, or have someone inside, watching for leaks as you wash the roof.)
+(Go inside and check for leaks, or have someone inside watching for leaks as you wash the roof.)

-• Check around windows, doors, lights, and mirrors.
+• Check around windows, doors, lights and mirrors.
 Repair missing or damaged caulking.
 When the caulk is set, wash the exterior of the RV.
 Rinse thoroughly.
 Again, check for leaks inside.

 • Inspect windshield wipers.
 Plan to replace them, if needed.